What is Couples Therapy?

 Who are the major risk groups?

-Some couples are more vulnerable to cases of co-occurring substance abuse than others.
-They mostly include:
+Some couples are more vulnerable to cases of co-occurring substance abuse than others, these mostly include:

 - Cultural and ethnic groups—while some groups of people are at a higher likelihood of substance abuse due to social, economic, and historical factors, it cuts across all ethnicities and cultural backgrounds.

-- Traditional gender roles and expectations—societal pressures can influence substance abuse.
-For instance, the need for men to suppress their emotions or act tough leading to substance abuse as a way of coping.
+- Traditional gender roles and expectations—society’s pressures can strongly influence substance abuse, for instance, the need for men to suppress their emotions or act tough, may lead to substance abuse as a way of coping.

 - LGBT couples—stress arising from social stigma or internalized homophobia could increase their chances of substance abuse.